Bananas In Different Colors

-And to add to my "rainbow of colors" collection of all those colorful fruits, plants, and vegetables that most of us aren't aware of or most hadn't seen and know that such color exist, here's more.
+And to add to my "rainbow of colors" collection of all those colorful fruits, plants, and vegetables that most of us aren't aware of or most hadn't seen such color exist, here's more.

 This fruit is rich in potassium.
 Now what is it?
 You usually know it very well and been seeing this fruit every time you go grocery shopping.
 One of the most common fruits on our households and is color yellow.
 Yes, it is color yellow and that is the color we all know it has.